kirandash/react-test/lootcheck/README.md

 3. For testing redux-thunk: `npm i redux-mock-store fetch-mock --save-dev`
 4. fetch-mock has dependency on node-fetch. `npm install node-fetch`

-## 14. Fetch Bitcoin value through Redux
+## 14. Fetch Bitcoin value through Redux - Redux Action
 1. While testing - only check if API is being fetched or not and check for one property.
 No need to check whole JSON content.
+2. Middleware returns a promise which in the end dispatches an action.
+For testing: We can create a mock store and then compare if the output of middleware matches the mock store or not.

+## 15. Bitcoin Redux Reducer
+1. Make a reducer for the bitcoin API redux call. (bitcoin.test.js)